What Causes Cellulitis on the Skin?

 - Swelling of the affected area.

-- Affected area becomes warm compared to other areas of the skin.
+- The affected area becomes warm compared to other areas of the skin.

 - There is a lot of pain around the affected area.